trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/9LBEk1i.jpg" width="640" height="420">
 </br>
-Other router brands will have different interface look but you can figure it out.
-Remember Google search engine🔎 is your friend.
-If you cannot connect from a outside network that means ISP has blocked outgoing connections, you can call them and ask nicely to get it working.
+Other router brands will have a different interface look.
+Google search it for help.
+If you cannot connect from a outside network that means your ISP has blocked outgoing connections, call them and ask nicely to unblock.

+#
 👊BIG THANKS👊 for this installation script from <a href="https://github.com/Nyr/wireguard-install"><b>Nyr</b></a>.
 Follow to keep updated.

-Run in terminal
+Run the following command in terminal:
 ```
 wget https://git.io/wireguard -O wireguard-install.sh && sudo bash wireguard-install.sh
 ```
- * The script is going to ask you for Public IPv4/hostname for the VPN.
-If you have static IP then continue or else type the dynamic DNS domain that you created from the <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Dynamic-DNS-service"><b>instructions</b></a>.
+ * The script is going to ask for a Public IPv4/hostname for the VPN.
+If you have static IP then continue or else type the dynamic DNS hostname that you created from the <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Dynamic-DNS-service"><b>instructions</b></a>.
 For example:`trinibvpn.freeddns.org`

- * For port option `press enter` for default 51820.
-For client name, just put any name you want, and for DNS use option 3 (`1.1.1.1`) for now.
+ * For port option `press enter` for default 51820, set client name and for DNS use option 3 (`1.1.1.1`) for now.

 <p align="center">
  <img src="https://i.imgur.com/WUNZIK4.jpg">

- * Wait until the installation is finished and QR code to show, don't close.
-But if you do, to `regenerate qrcode`, enter in terminal but replacing just the name `yourclientname.conf` file to yours:
+ * Wait until the installation is finished and QR code to show, <b>don't close</b>.
+But if do, to `regenerate qrcode`, enter in terminal but replacing just the name `yourclientname.conf` file to yours:
 ```
 sudo cp /root/yourclientname.conf /home/pi && sudo qrencode -t ansiutf8 < yourclientname.conf
 ```
-`IMPORTANT:` You will need to add a new user/client for each device you use with the VPN.
-To add a new user, simply re-run the script and create user with different client name.
+`IMPORTANT:` You will need to add a new client/user for each device used with the VPN<i>(cannot share 1 client to multiple devices)</i>.
+To add, re-run the script and create another user with different client name.

-<b>_Use OpenVPN_</b> [<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Install-OpenVPN"><b>click here</b></a>]
+#### Install _OpenVPN_ as a alternative[[click here]](https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Install-OpenVPN)

 #
 ### Connecting VPN To Android/IOS Phone